unicorncoding/unicorncoding.github.io/_posts/2019-06-29-my-favorite-command-line-utilities.md

 ⤵️ **Bonus utils for awesome developers**

 🎁 **[fselect](//github.com/jhspetersson/fselect){: rel="nofollow" }** is a utility for searching files with SQL-like syntax.
 Isn't the following query self-describing? `fselect name from . where name = '*.mp3' and size gt 1mb`

-🎁 **[peco](//github.com/peco/peco){: rel="nofollow" }** is an interactive version of `grep`.
-It's a great tool to filter stuff like logs, process stats, or files, because unlike grep, you can type as you think and look through the current results.

 Enjoy!